Enzo Deligny: 2025

 During the 2025 off-season, Deligny raced in the Formula Regional Middle East Championship with R-ace GP and finished fifth of the championship with one race victory and two third places.
 He took two third places during the first two rounds of the season, before taking his only win of the campaign during the final Qatar finale, therefore elevating him to fifth in the standings.

 For his main campaign, Deligny remained with R-ace GP for his sophomore FRECA season.
 After scoring points in Misano, he earned his first podium and win in Spa-Francorchamps.
 He took his first pole two rounds later in Budapest, but two slow moments costed him the win and dropped to third; he was later disqualified for dangerous driving.
 Deligny took another pole during the first Imola race, this time he led every lap for his second win of the year.
 This was followed by a run of three consecutive podiums that extended into Austria.
 His momentum continued into Barcelona and Hockenheim, earning a pole and win each in both rounds that left him an outside chance for the title.
 Despite only scoring two points in the season-ending Monza round, Deligny finished the year third in the overall standings with four wins, four poles, nine podiums and 235 points; a remarked improvement from the previous year.

 FIA Formula 3

-In 2026, Deligny will step up to race in Formula 3 with Prema Racing.
+In 2026, Deligny was signed to step up to race in Formula 3 with Prema Racing.
+On 6 February, Deligny was announced to leave Prema, instead switching to Van Amersfoort Racing.